Welcome to our House

 If Jubilee is known for anything it is being known for everything – we certainly have some first-class academics, but we also have sports players, musicians, dancers, actors, artists, writers, philosophers and humanitarians and there is a shelf full of trophies to prove it.
 The House may be impressive in its style but its inhabitants are full of character – please contact the Admissions Team to book a tour of St Edward’s and experience Jubilee House for yourself.

-A word from the Head of House, Amy Theakstone
+A word from former Head of House, Amy Theakstone

 - What’s your favourite activity as a House?